 On appeal, the appellate court confirmed the certification of the class, but limited any financial liability, if proven, to 1997 onward.
 Imperial's third party claim against the federal government was dismissed by the Supreme Court of Canada.
-The federal government is seeking a parallel cost order of CAD\$5 million from Imperial.
+The federal government is seeking a cost order of CAD\$5 million (approximately £2.9 million) from Imperial relating to its now dismissed third party claim.
 After being dormant for several years, the plaintiff delivered a Notice of Intention to Proceed, and Imperial delivered an application to dismiss the action for delay.
 The application was heard on 23 June 2017 and was dismissed on 23 August 2017.
 Notice to class members of certification was provided on 14 February 2018.
-The next anticipated steps include discovery related ones.
+As at the date of the Stays, the next steps were expected to include discovery-related ones.

 Growers' Class Action: In December 2009, Imperial was served with a proposed class action filed by Ontario tobacco farmers and the Ontario Flue-Cured Tobacco Growers' Marketing Board.
 The plaintiffs allege that Imperial and the Canadian subsidiaries of Philip Morris International and JTI failed to pay the agreed domestic contract price to the growers used in products manufactured for the export market and which were ultimately smuggled back into Canada.
 JTI has sought indemnification pursuant to the JTI Indemnities (discussed below).
-The plaintiffs seek damages in the amount of CAD\$50 million.
+The plaintiffs seek damages in the amount of CAD\$50 million (approximately £28.7 million).
 Various preliminary challenges have been heard, the last being a motion for summary judgment on a limitation period.
 The motion was dismissed and ultimately, leave to appeal to the Ontario Court of Appeal was dismissed in November 2016.
 In December 2017, the plaintiffs proposed that the action proceed by way of individual actions as opposed to a class action.
-The parties are currently in discussions as to next steps.
+The defendants did not consent.
+As at the date of the Stays, the claim was in abeyance pending further action from the plaintiffs.